Something in Common: Music video

 The official music video for "Something in Common" was directed by British commercial, film and music video director Andy Morahan.

 It was filmed at Brown's mansion in Alpharetta, Georgia and features Brown and Houston performing in or by a swimming pool.
 Other scenes shows Houston in the backseat of a limousine, Brown on a boat, and the couple together at a barbeque with guests and also atop the roof of a building.

 The video also features their infant daughter, Bobbi Kristina Brown.

 Live performances

 During some stops on both Brown's Humpin' Around the World Tour (1992-1993) and Houston's The Bodyguard World Tour (1993-1994), the couple would perform the song together.

-At the 1994 Soul Train Music Awards on March 15, 1994, the couple performed the song together nearly five years after they had first met at the same awards show in the same venue.
+At the 1994 Soul Train Music Awards on March 15, 1994, the couple performed the song together five years after they had first met at the same awards show in the same venue.

 Nine years later, in May 2003, the couple performed the song during VH1 Divas Duets along with their modest R&B hit "My Love" from Houston's platinum-selling Just Whitney album.

 Accolades

-In 2014, Billboard ranked the song the 13th best love song recorded by a real-life musical couple.
+In 2014, Billboard magazine ranked the song the 13th best love song recorded by a real-life musical couple.
 In 2023, Yardbarker ranked the duet as one of the 25 best R&B duets of all time.